Is the UK Turning Into a Cashless Society?

 Has the Pandemic Hastened the Rise of Contactless Payments?

-There’s no doubt about it that the Covid-19 pandemic has affected the trajectory that contactless payments are on in the UK.
+There’s no doubt that the Covid-19 pandemic has affected the trajectory that contactless payments are on in the UK.
 This began with fears that the virus might spread on cash, passed between buyers and retailers millions of times a day.

-It’s true that some studies have shown that the virus can survive on surfaces for hours or days at a time, and cash may be one such surface.
+Some studies have shown that the virus can survive on surfaces for hours or days at a time, and cash may be one such surface.
 The Royal Mint is quick to point out that the new coronavirus is no more likely to survive on cash than any other common surface, but this doesn’t mean caution shouldn’t be advised.

 What Is the Government Doing to Protect Cash?